Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-In July 2009, the "Act on the Management of Public Records and Archives" (Act No. 66 of 2009; hereinafter referred to as the "Public Records and Archives Management Act"; under the jurisdiction of Cabinet Office) was enacted.
-With the enactment of the Public Records and Archives Management Act, the entire government will create and manage public records and archives based on unified rules.
+In July 2009, the Public Records and Archives Management Act (Act No. 66 of 2009; hereinafter referred to as the "Public Records and Archives Management Act"; jurisdiction: Cabinet Office) was enacted.
+With the enactment of the Public Records and Archives Management Act, the government as a whole is required to create and manage public records and archives based on unified rules.

-2. What are official documents?
+2. What are Official Documents?

 • Administrative document